francismunozeu/VAR-Modals/README.md

 2.Replace text button names, <br />
 3.Add the correcsponding modal to the button <br />
 4.Create link to specific slides in your VAR using this: https://www.labnol.org/internet/office/link-slides-on-slideshare-google-docs/8128/ <br />
-5.(if using a offline copy of the site) modify and link in the modals that points to local folder pr drive <br />
+5.(if using a offline copy of the site) modify and link in the modals that points to local folder or drive <br />

 Modal Repository